When hiring SEO writers, you can easily publish content that you don't have time to create.

 Unfortunately, on the other side of the fence, you'll find writers who think the content marketing world revolves around them.
 They think that since they are the ones providing services, they can speak to you however they please, and it's these people who usually want to complete content projects on their own terms.

 I often find myself baffled at the lack of respect that some writers have toward their clients.
-Many of them seem to have fallen off the wagon, bumped their heads and forgotten what it means to be a good content creator.
-They have somehow justified to themselves that it's OK to put their own needs before the needs of their clients.
+Many of them seem to have fallen off the wagon, bumped their heads, and forgotten what it means to be a good content creator.
+They have somehow justified to themselves that it's okay to put their own needs before the needs of their clients.

-How do I know this?
-Because I've seen it with my own eyes.
+How do we know this?
+Because we've seen it with our own eyes.

-I have contacted a content creator before and offered a job, but due to no response, I simply contacted another writer and offered the job to them.
-Later in the evening, the first content creator that I contacted finally responded to the job offer only to find out that I had given it to someone else.
-And the writer had the audacity to think that it was wrong that I outsourced the project to another writer.
-That's not how it works folks.
+Later in the evening, some of the first content creators that we had contacted finally responded to the job offer, only to find out that we had given the projects to someone else.
+Some of these writers had the audacity to think that it was wrong that we didn't wait for them to finish our project.
+That's not how it works, folks.

 If you come across a writer or any type of contractor who throws a hissy fit because you found someone else to better meet your needs, you need to put this person on your 'black list.'
 People like this don't understand the client-contractor relationship.
-They forget that you as a client are paying them, and if they knew what was good for them, they would simply say they were sorry for not being able to complete the job as needed.
+They forget that you as a client are paying them, and if they knew what was good for them, they would simply say they were sorry for not initially meeting your needs.

-It makes me very happy when you find someone to meet your needs when I can't.
-I'm only one person and I can't handle a million content creation projects all at once, so it's a good thing that there are other writers out there who can meet your needs when I can't.
-Just remember, you need to be picky when choosing a writer, or you'll end up with a content creator who disrespects you and acts like a 2-year-old, and I know you don't have time for that.
+Just remember, you need to be picky when choosing a writer, or you'll end up with a content creator who disrespects you and acts like a 2-year-old, and we know you don't have time for that.